GoLangsam/twos/internal/.md/d.doc.u.md

 This package is not imported anwhere.
 See genny.go elsewhere for it's usage.

-Note: anyType_test.go provides some test data - any client package must provide similar data, appropiate for the target type, if pile_test.go is generated into such package.
+Note: anyType_test.go provides some test data - any client package must provide similar data, appropriate for the target type, if pile_test.go is generated into such package.

 var isanyTypeFalse = func(a anyType) bool { ... }